locphan87/react-native-architecture/README.md

 ### Code structure

 * No duplicate file name in the whole application.
 Every file need to have a suffix to explain its type
 > Why?
-It's easier to search for a file and reduce confusing of same file names
+It's easier to search for a file and reduce the confusion of same file names

 ```bash
 ./src/modules/Login/